lidyasoftwarehouse-hub/Tomorrow/privacy-policy.md

 ---

-*This privacy policy was created for Travel Chess mobile application.*
+*This privacy policy was created for Tomorrow: Smart Alarms mobile application.*